 Some things cannot be changed.
 I work with a lot of people who are dealing with loss and the loss is real.
 But people can and do move from a place where they feel overwhelmed by their feelings to a place where they are able to move forward and welcome life again.

-I am an independent counsellor based in Manchester.
-I see clients at the Chorlton Counselling Rooms on Mondays, Tuesdays and Thursdays and I also work as a volunteer counsellor for the LGBT Foundation in central Manchester on Wednesdays.
 My theoretical background is Person Centred – a form of humanistic counselling developed by Carl Rogers.
-Other influences on my work include the attachment work of John Bowlby, work on gender by Judith Butler, understandings of gender and sexuality presented by Meg-John Barker, the relational work of Patricia DeYoung and the pluralistic approach of Mick Cooper.
+Other influences on my work include the attachment work of John Bowlby, and work on gender and sexuality by Judith Butler and Meg-John Barker.

-When I was growing up I lived in various different countries and I got used to being on the edge of different groups – having to work out for myself what it means to belong.
+Growing up I lived in various different countries and like other third-culture kids I got used to being on the edge of different groups – having to work out for myself what it means to belong and how to cope with living on the margins.
 I recognise that this isn’t always easy and that our sense of our own identity can change and develop over time.
-I do feel strongly that we should be able to explore and assert our own identities whether in terms of gender, sexuality or faith and I enjoy working with people as they explore these issues for themselves.
+I do feel strongly that we should be able to explore and assert our own identities whether in terms of gender, sexuality or faith and I work with many people who are exploring these issues for themselves.

 Before becoming a counsellor I was a senior leader in a secondary school.
 My areas of responsibility included Special Educational Needs, Child Protection, Asylum Seekers / Refugees and New Arrivals to the country.
 I helped set up the Forced Marriage Forum in Oldham and worked with the local domestic violence support group after a colleague was murdered.
-I have also worked as a volunteer with Refugee Action and Age Concern.
+I have also worked as a volunteer with Refugee Action, Age UK and the LGBT foundation.